-Within the main stepped-wedge design, we will nest a staircase design to measure a range of secondary outcomes (see Figure 2) (34).
-The staircase design will include a random subset of patients presenting during the three months preceding the transition phase, and the three months following the transition phase.
+We will nest a staircase design within the main stepped-wedge design to measure a range of secondary outcomes (see Figure 2) (34).
+The staircase design will include a random subset of patients who present during the three months preceding and the three months following the transition phase.